On this page:

-In the Groundwater Rule, source assessment monitoring refers to ongoing, periodic sampling of the source water that is not triggered by another test result.
+Source assessment monitoring refers to ongoing, periodic sampling of the source water that is not triggered by another test result.
 There are two types of source assessment monitoring:

 - Monthly Source Assessment Monitoring: Groundwater sources that are determined to be at higher risk of fecal contamination are required to collect monthly source samples for twelve months (or only during the months of operation for seasonal systems or sources) to determine whether any fecal contamination exists.
-Drinking Water Services will notify water systems individually if monthly source assessment monitoring is required.
+Drinking Water Services (DWS) will notify water systems individually if monthly source assessment monitoring is required.

 Additional or Confirmation Monitoring